vin33th1/Sentiment-Driven-Stock-Trading-Application/README.md

-# Sentiment-Driven Stock Trading Application
+# 📈: Sentiment-Driven Stock Trading Application 📈:
 ## Overview

 The Sentiment-Driven Stock Trading Application is a project that analyzes news headlines related to your choice of stock tickers.
 By running sentiment analysis on these headlines, the application aims to inform buying and selling decisions for stock holdings based on the sentiment of the news.

 ## Features
-- **News Headline Aggregation: Collects and aggregates news headlines for popular stock tickers.
+- 📰: News Headline Aggregation: Collects and aggregates news headlines for popular stock tickers.
-- **Sentiment Analysis: Utilizes sentiment analysis techniques to evaluate the sentiment (positive, negative, neutral) of each headline.
+- 🤖: Sentiment Analysis: Utilizes sentiment analysis techniques to evaluate the sentiment (positive, negative, neutral) of each headline.
-- **Trading Signals: Generates buy or sell signals based on the aggregated sentiment scores for each stock ticker.
+- 💵:Trading Signals: Generates buy or sell signals based on the aggregated sentiment scores for each stock ticker.

 ## Installation
 ### Prerequisites